Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

-\begin{claimproof} Consider any prefix-closed linearization function $L$ of $A$, which is guaranteed to exist due to strong linearizability of $A$.
-Let $C$ be any reachable configuration with at least one completed enqueue operation, and let $\alpha$ be an execution that ends at $C$.
+\begin{proof} Consider any prefix-closed linearization function $L$ of $A$, which is guaranteed to exist due to strong linearizability of $A$.
+Let $C$ be any reachable configuration with at least one completed $compete()$ operation, and let $\alpha$ be an execution that ends at $C$.
 We observe the following cases: \begin{itemize}